moj-analytical-services/user-guidance/source/documentation/get-started.md

 ## 4. Training

 You can find details on courses and training [here](https://moj-analytical-services.github.io/ap-tools-training/).
-Upcoming courses are also advertised on The Hive (see Data & Analysis email and Teams communcations).
+Upcoming courses are also advertised on The Hive (see Data & Analysis email and Teams communications).

 ### Channels

 Conversations in Slack are organised into channels, which each have a specific topic.
-After getting access to slack workspace you need to separately join channels.
+After getting access to Slack workspace you need to separately join channels.
 Channels can be:

 * public (all users can join) or
 * private (users can only join by invitation) or